 - Alcohol service for an event, if applicable, must conclude by 10:00 p.m.
 Events at which alcohol is served must conclude no later than 10:30 p.m.

 - Rental events may not be opened to the general public.

 - Rental events may not engage any type of non-Observatory programming (i.e., musical performances, etc.).

 Fees for rental uses of the building are set by the Board of Recreation and Park Commissioners.
-The standard rental fee for use of the building starts at $12,500 for a 10-hour period (which includes set-up, the event, and clean-up) and $20,000 for an Interior & Exterior event.
+The standard rental fee for an Exterior event starts at $15,000 for a 12-hour period (which includes set-up, the event, and clean-up) and $20,000 for an Interior & Exterior event.
 There are additional rental fees for any additional time required.
 Rental fees may not be waived, discounted, or reduced.
 There may also be revenue recovery fees for loss of parking or other Observatory revenue.

 Any organization seeking to use the Observatory for an event is required to carry insurance.
 The organization will be fully liable for the immediate and full repair of any damage to the Observatory building, grounds, or roads caused by the event.
 All vendors conducting business on-site associated with the event (i.e., catering, furniture rental, etc.) will also need to provide proof of insurance.

 All catering for a rental event must be through Wolfgang Puck Catering, the exclusive catering services provider for Griffith Observatory.
 Costs for catering are in addition to the rental fees and staffing fees noted above.
 An organization seeking to hold an event at the Observatory must have that request approved by the Observatory before making catering arrangements.
 Please be aware the Observatory does not provide tables, chairs, lighting, linens, or other elements of an event.
 The organization renting the facility would need to make all arrangements necessary to acquire these items for the event, either through Wolfgang Puck Catering or independently.